csail-csg/riscy-OOO/README.md

 - `CACHE_SIZE`: the size of caches in the processor.
 The detailed parameters for each `CACHE_SIZE` configuration are defined in `$RISCY_HOME/procs/RV64G_OOO/ProcConfig.bsv`.
 Default value is `LARGE`.

-- `PERF_COUNT`: enable or disable the performance counters.
-If set to `true`, performance counters will be implemetned in the processor; otherwise, performance counters will not be implemented and any query to performance counters will return zero.
-Default is `true`.

 - `TSO_MM`: enable TSO memory model or not.
 If set to `true`, the processor implements TSO; otherwise, the processor implements a weak memroy model *WMM* (https://doi.org/10.1109/PACT.2017.29).